- What is Big Data in Recruitment?

 Should Recruiters Stay in The Past?

-Big data analytics and IT recruitment agencies work shoulder to shoulder.
+Big data analytics and IT recruitment agencies work shoulder to shoulder, forming the foundation of modern big data staffing solutions that cater to complex hiring needs.
 It is hard to replace the human element in recruitment with mechanisms.
 While AI developers improve AI systems responsible for big data recruiting, we need somebody to evaluate their progress and give constructive feedback.

 Using Big Data for Recruiting Without Risks